nationalparkservice/HI_Climate_Data/README.md

 Only SPI can be calculated b/c evapotranspiration calculations require more sophisticated methods than what can be done with T and P (Thornthwaite), thus ET cannot be calculated from available projection data.

 Uses raw Zhang and Obs data, from Z drive because easiest to calculate on raster stack, rather than stars objects.
+SPI calculated on recent with whole period as reference.
+Future calculations use recent as reference period.

+Plots average SPI for whole time period.
+Expect averages to be near 0.

+Timeseries plots for each CF,

   * Calculates SPI on stars objects for Obs and each CF.
   * Save mean() stars objects for SPI